Table For One Me Time Guide

 Ikigai in Action: Tama’s Secret to a Long and Happy Life

-Our sister site, Me Time Tama, has been exploring the vibrant personalities of Tokyo’s Tama area since last summer.
+Our sister site, Me Time Japan in Tama, has been exploring the vibrant personalities of Tokyo’s Tama area since last summer.
 One common thread we’ve noticed in our conversations with them is “Ikigai.”
 Ikigai (生きがい) is a Japanese concept that represents one’s reason for being—the passion, purpose, or fulfillment that brings joy to everyday life.
 It’s the deep sense of satisfaction that comes from doing what you love, contributing to something meaningful, or simply appreciating the small moments that make life special.
 Each person we’ve met radiates a sense of vitality, and we believe it’s because they have found their ikigai.
-We invite you to step into their life stories and discover arrow_forward
+We invite you to step into their life stories arrow_forward

 Table For One Me Time Guide